powa-team/powa/docs/quickstart.rst

 Installation of the PostgreSQL extensions
 -----------------------------------------

-On RedHat/CentOS, you can simply install the packages provided by the PGDG repository according to your PostgreSQL version.
+On Red Hat/CentOS, you can simply install the packages provided by the PGDG repository according to your PostgreSQL version.
 For example for PostgreSQL 9.6:

 .. code-block:: bash